Video contest terms and conditions

 There are two categories of ShortDocs:

-- The Best Documentary – 4 minutes long maximum (including the closing credits).
+- The Best Documentary – no longer than 4 minutes (including the closing credits).

-- The Best Reportage – 4 minutes long maximum (including the closing credits).
+- The Best Reportage – no longer than 4 minutes (including the closing credits).

 The DocMaker should include in his/her short documentary film at least one of the 17 United Nations Sustainable Development Goals (SDGs) categorized in one of the three sustainable development pillars to be chosen when filling the registration form.
 Be aware that the three pillars are interdependent and should be driven for the sake of sustainable development: